gohugoio/hugo/content/en/commands/hugo_server.md

 Hugo provides its own webserver which builds and serves the site.
 While hugo server is high performance, it is a webserver with limited options.
-Many run it in production, but the standard behavior is for people to use it in development and use a more full featured server such as Nginx or Caddy.

 'hugo server' will avoid writing the rendered and served content to disk, preferring to store it in memory.